dreamanlan/suyu/README.md

 <h4 align="center"><b>suyu</b> is the continuation of the world's most popular, open-source, Nintendo Switch emulator, yuzu.
 <br>
-It is written in C++ with portability in mind, and we actively maintain builds for Windows, Linux and Android.
+It is written in C++ with portability in mind, and we're actively working on builds for Windows, Linux and Android.
 </h4>

 <p align="center">